dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

   rm $(TARGETS)
 ```

-The only cryptic line is
+The only cryptic part is

 ```
 %:%.c